 This section includes links to several manuals published to help those who are filing asylum applications without the assistance of an attorney.

-After completing your asylum application, it is critical that you submit your form to the correct office.
-This link will provide more information about how to submit your asylum application to USCIS or to the Immigration Court.
+This link will provide more information about submitting an asylum application to USCIS or to the Immigration Court.